TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-When we list the base url it has the typical "status running" message:
+When we list the base URL, it shows the typical `"status: running"` message:

 <br />